Mick Jagger buys Florida home for girlfriend

 "It was very cool hearing Mick Jagger’s voice over the phone; that was neat," Ciaccio told the Herald-Tribune.
 "But regardless, they really were a pleasure, a great couple to transact with."

-Jagger, who hopes to resume touring with the Rolling Stones next year, has several home around the world.
+Jagger, who hopes to resume touring with the Rolling Stones next year, has several homes around the world.
 He and Hamrick do not live together full time.